 Clive Barker's Hellraiser burst onto cinema screens in September 1987, going on to become one of the most significant horror movies ever made.
 To date it has spawned nine sequels, with the latest instalment due in 2017.

-and sadistic extradimensional beings that are summoned from another realm whenever an unfortunate individual solves a magical puzzle box known as the Lament Configuration.
-This combination of sadomasochistic elements and graphic violence was clearly
+mutilated and sadistic extradimensional beings that are summoned from another realm whenever an unfortunate individual solves a magical puzzle box known as the Lament Configuration.
+This combination of sadomasochistic elements and graphic

-going to be an issue with film censors, and the first two films in the series in particular ruffled more than a few feathers at the MPAA and the BBFC.
-In this month's edition of Cutting Edge, we'll be taking a look at some of the censorship issues
+violence was clearly going to be an issue with film censors, and the first two films in the series in particular ruffled more than a few feathers at the MPAA and the BBFC.
+In this month's edition of Cutting Edge, we'll be taking a look at some of

 Hammered by the MPAA